hanzketup/sump/README.md

 # Sump - Foolproof filtering
-The goal of this project is to make filtering of large datasets a bit more approachable.
+The goal of this project is to make data selection fast and beautiful by getting rid convoluted search panels and replacing it with an intuitive, foolproof solution.
 ### [Check out the Demo!](https://hanzketup.github.io/sump/)

 ## Examples